Actively Recruiting

 - Brain metastasis from histologically proven tumor

-- GK treatment within 4 month prior to the inclusion
+- Gamma Knife treatment within 4 months prior to inclusion

 - Lesions suspected of progression or radionecrosis with at least 25% size progression